Yandex Cloud

 route to nlb-healthcheck-net2 198.18.248.0/24 192.168.2.1

 6. In the left-hand menu, in the Network section, select Gateways.
 Select the row with the 192.168.2.1 gateway IP address.
 To delete the gateway, click Delete and confirm the deletion.
 Click Add.
-Fill in the fields as follows:
+Fill out the fields as follows:

 • Name: public-gateway